How to Make the Supercorder Straight Flute

 Chapter 2: The Bore, Drills and Reamers - complete

-Chapter 3: Turning and Shaping the Outsides - complete
+Chapter 3: Turning and Shaping the Outsides - complete --- except shaping the labium (missed this little detail!)

 Chapter 7: Tuning, Voicing - not ritten yet